 Most dogs love to socialize and play with other canine friends.
 Having their own special play area where they can exercise, romp and play, or just rest in a natural setting without a leash is what a dog park is all about.
 Dog parks provide a large fenced open space, sometimes divided to allow a separate area for small and large dogs and offer a variety of playground features, water fountains, plus benches for their human friends.
-Knoxville currently has 7 dog parks to enjoy.
-All but the Downtown Dog Park are within large human parks, so take your pup on a nice leash walk or run as an added treat and then enjoy some romp and play time at the dog park.
+Knoxville currently has 9 dog parks to enjoy.
+All but the Downtown Dog Park and PetSafe Village Dog Park are within large human parks, so you can enjoy a leash-walk or run in the human park and then enjoy some romp and play time unleashed at the dog park.

 PETSAFE CHARTER DOYLE DOG PARK - A nice accompaniment to Charter Doyle Park, the dog park provides individual areas for large and small dogs.
 Mature cedar trees and a dog water fountain provide a cool place to have fun during the hot months.
 On a leash your pup will enjoy a walk along the paved loop trail in the main park.